Why Aerate the lawn

 A regular lawn aeration program is essential for good turf health.
-In fact, if you ask any turf care professional what are the most important ingredients for healthy turf, all of them will mention aeration.
+If you ask any turf care professional what are the most important ingredients for healthy turf, all of them will say aeration plays a significant role.

-Turf that receives inadequate aeration is often dominated by shallow rooted grasses and broad-leaved weeds.
+Turf that receives inadequate aeration suffers from soil compaction and is often dominated by shallow rooted grasses and broad-leaved weeds.
 Other common turf disorders such as disease, moss, poor drought resistance and water-logging are common place where aeration has been neglected.

 What is aeration

 Lawn aeration is the process of punching holes through the turf into the soil profile or root-zone below.
 This is done to increase the airspace within the soil.
 Over a period of time the air is squeezed out of the soil.
 This is caused by traffic, which can include people, machinery and vehicles.

 Eventually the soil becomes compacted and growth begins to suffer as air, water and nutrient movement through the soil is restricted.
 When this happens then remedial action is required in the form of aeration.